NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Judge Ralph Erikson presided over the Fargo location, handling the cases arising east of Bismarck, before being elevated to the Eighth Circuit Court of Appeals by President Trump.
 The Magistrate serving the Fargo location is Magistrate Judge Alice R. Senechal.
 Judge Hovland has four law clerks.
 Magistrate Miller has two law clerks.
 Magistrate Senechal has two law clerks.

 The court was created in 1889 when the Dakotas were divided into two separate states.
 A second judgeship was created in 1954, and the Court has had two Article 3 judges since then.
-The US Attorney's Office for the District of North Dakota is headquartered in Fargo, ND, but there is a staffed branch office is located in Bismarck, ND.
-Unstaffed branch offices are located in Grand Forks, ND and Minot, ND.
+The US Attorney's Office for the District of North Dakota is headquartered in Fargo, ND, but a staffed branch office is located in Bismarck, ND.
+Unstaffed branch offices are located in Grand Forks, ND, and Minot, ND.

 The US Attorney serving the District of North Dakota is Christopher C. Myers.
 US Attorney's Office addresses: